 A few highlights:

-Episcopal Relief & Development Advent resources and Gifts for Life: This year, new Advent resources from Episcopal Relief & Development feature its One Thousand Days of Love campaign and include weekly Advent craft ideas for use during virtual coffee hour, virtual Sunday School or after dinner in your household each Sunday night leading up to Christmas.
+Episcopal Relief & Development Advent resources and Gifts for Life: Advent resources from Episcopal Relief & Development again feature its One Thousand Days of Love campaign and include weekly Advent craft ideas for use during virtual coffee hour, virtual Sunday School or after dinner in your household each Sunday night leading up to Christmas.
 Additionally, Episcopal Relief & Development’s online Gifts for Life catalog provides a way to support efforts that alleviate poverty, hunger, disease and disasters around the world.

-Artwork in homepage banner: Longest Night © Jan Richardson. janrichardson.com
+Home page banner artwork: Longest Night © Jan Richardson. janrichardson.com